Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Background

 \textbf{(2) Bounded Property:} \emph{Voxel coordinates are bounded within a limited value range.} Point cloud data, indoor and outdoor scenes, is spatially constrained by the capture environment and sensor capabilities, having a range of $(R_x, R_y, R_z)$ (e.g., expanding through $R_x$ meters in the $x$-axis).
 In indoor scenes, the $x$ and $y$ axes represent the horizontal room dimensions, thus being inherently bounded, while the $z$ axis represents the vertical room height, inherently bounded by the floor-to-ceiling distance.
 In outdoor scenarios (e.g., autonomous driving), the $x$ and $y$ axes correspond to the forward and lateral directions, bounded by the sensor's capture range (horizontal field of view).
 For example, in Waymo dataset ~\cite{DBLP:journals/corr/abs-1912-04838}, the horizontal LiDAR radius is $\sim$75 meters, yielding $R_x, R_y\leq 150$ meters.
 The vertical $z$ axis range $R_z$ is typically cropped to a few meters~\cite{yin2021center} to focus on the height of relevant nearby objects.
 Since raw point cloud coordinates are bounded by a spatial range, the corresponding quantized integer voxel coordinates are also bounded by spatial range $\left(\left\lfloor \frac{R_x}{g_x} \right\rfloor,\; \left\lfloor \frac{R_y}{g_y} \right\rfloor,\; \left\lfloor \frac{R_z}{g_z} \right\rfloor\right)$, where $g = (g_x, g_y, g_z)$ is the grid size vector, resulting in a finite, well-defined 3D grid whose exact extent depends on the application.

-\textbf{(3) L1-Norm Density Property:} \emph{In submanifold convolution, kernel map columns for weight offsets with smaller L1 norms \footnote{ L1 norm of weight offset $\delta = (\delta_x, \delta_y, \delta_z)$ is $|\delta_x| + |\delta_y| + |\delta_z|$.} consistently exhibit higher density than those with larger L1 norms, reflecting the geometric continuity of object surfaces captured by voxel data.} Voxel coordinates capture \textbf{continuous object surfaces} rather than randomly scattered points.
-When a voxel exists at position ($v_x,v_y,v_z$) on a voxelized object surface, its immediate neighbors at small L1-norm offsets (±1 in $x$, $y$, or $z$ axis) are likely to be occupied, belonging to the \emph{same} surface.
-In contrast, large L1-norm offsets that shift coordinates across multiple axes (e.g., simultaneously along $x$, $y$, and $z$) by larger displacements are \emph{highly likely} to reach empty space.
-For example, Fig.~\ref{fig:motivation-lnorm-prop} a) shows a voxelized wall with the green voxel (cube) annotated.
+\camera{\textbf{(3) Neighboring Property:}} \camera{\emph{Voxel coordinates belonging to the same object or surface are likely to differ by only small offsets across each spatial dimension.} Voxel points capture \textbf{continuous object surfaces} rather than randomly scattered points.
+When a voxel is occupied (i.e., non-zero) at position ($v_x,v_y,v_z$) on a voxelized object surface, nearby voxels at small displacements, measured by the L1-norm\footnote{ L1 norm of weight offset $\delta = (\delta_x, \delta_y, \delta_z)$ is $|\delta_x| + |\delta_y| + |\delta_z|$.}, are highly likely to also be occupied (i.e., be non-zero) and belong to the \emph{same} surface.
+In contrast, voxels at large L1-norm displacements, where coordinates shift across multiple axes simultaneously (e.g., along $x$, $y$, and $z$) by larger displacements, are likely to fall in empty space.} For example, ~\autoref{fig:motivation-lnorm-prop}a shows a voxelized wall with a green voxel (cube) annotated.
 The blue voxel that has been shifted by (0,1,1) (small L1-norm of 2) from the green voxel, belongs to the same wall surface, while the red voxel, shifted by (2,2,2) (larger L1-norm of 6), corresponds to empty space (air).